 This is the restriction everyone automatically thinks of.

 However, over time airlines have moved away from a one size fits all solution.
-For example, at the time this article was published, the limit on British Airways is in line with the IATA guidelines at 56cm x 45cm x 25cm, but Ryannair is 40cm x 20cm x 25cm.
-As a rule of thumb, the budget airlines allowances tend to be more restrictive, but don't assume this is always the case as Emirates is 55cm x 38cm x 20cm.
+For example, at the time this article was updated, EasyJet one of the few airlines that is in line with the IATA guidelines, but Ryannair is 40cm x 20cm x 25cm.
+Even British Airways has reduced the depth allowed and is now 56 x 40 x 23cm.

 The individual airline rules are also constantly changing without notice, so what may be correct today, may change tomorrow so you can't buy a bag and forget about it.
 We advise you to double check before every trip to avoid the risk of issues arising at the aircraft door.

-Traditionally travellers use roller (or trolley) bags, such as the VEO Select or Alta Fly, which can have the ability to transform into a backpack or shoulder bag to carry over less hospitable terrain.
-However, the handle, frame and wheels can add 2-3kg to the weight of the bag.
-This isn't an issue for airlines like British Airways, but is significant where the airline has a low load capacity.
+In choosing a bag for international travel, many tend to prefer roller (or trolley) bags.
+These are easy to roll around the airport rather than carry them, and you can often attach a second bag to handles.
+However, the handle, frame and wheels can add 1-2kg to the weight of the bag.
+This isn't an issue for airlines like British Airways, but is significant where the airline has a lower load capacity and the bag already weighs 3kg or more.

 If your kit is that significant, pay a little extra to fly on an airline with a larger cabin luggage allowance, or upgrade.
 A few hundred pounds more on the airplane fare may be less of a loss than to lose a £20,000 camera kit in the hold.